KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

    - MMM-AlertExt.js: Line 438, Column 21: 'popover' is defined but never used. (rule: no-unused-vars)
    - MMM-AlertExt.js: Line 450, Column 38: 'event' is defined but never used. (rule: no-unused-vars)
    - config/config.mjs: Line 7, Column 30: 'sender' is defined but never used. (rule: no-unused-vars)
-   - package.json: Line 5, Column 3: Package top-level property "main" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 6, Column 3: Package top-level property "scripts" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 9, Column 3: Package top-level property "repository" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 13, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 18, Column 3: Package top-level property "author" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 19, Column 3: Package top-level property "license" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 20, Column 3: Package top-level property "bugs" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 23, Column 3: Package top-level property "homepage" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-alexa by sakirtemel](https://github.com/sakirtemel/MMM-alexa)